paulmillr/chieftain/readme.md

-# Chieftain
+# Chieftain by Paul Bagwell

-chieftain - new generation imageboard.

 ## What?